 In 1830 the Reverend John Williams landed in Savai‘i, bringing the Christian gospel.
 This was the beginning of the change from the ‘time of darkness’ to the ‘time of light’, as most of the population converted to Congregationalism.
 A ‘Samoanised’ form of Christianity now exists in the EFKS (Ekalesia Fa‘apotopotoga Kerisiano o Samoa), also known as the Congregational Christian Church of Samoa, or CCCS.
 This form of Christianity is also found in the Samoan components of the Pacific Islanders’ Presbyterian Church.
 For many Samoans, Christianity and fa‘asamoa (Samoan culture) are inextricably interwoven.

 In 1899 possession of Samoa was divided between Germany (Western Samoa) and the United States (Eastern Samoa).
-At the outbreak of the First World War in 1914, New Zealand occupied Western Samoa and administered the islands until 1962, under a mandate from the League of Nations and later the United Nations.
-In 1918 the New Zealand trading ship Talune docked in Apia, carrying people infected with Spanish influenza.
-This led to a devastating and avoidable outbreak of the disease which killed about 8,000 Samoans – over 20% of the population.
+New Zealand occupied Western Samoa on the outbreak of the First World War in 1914, and administered the islands until 1962 under mandates from the League of Nations and later the United Nations.
+In 1918 the New Zealand trading ship Talune docked in Apia, carrying people infected with influenza.
+This led to a devastating and avoidable outbreak of the disease which killed about 8,500 Samoans – over 20% of the population.
 Many more died during a famine caused by the resulting disruption to agriculture.

-During the first part of the 20th century, growing Samoan discontent with the New Zealand administration led to an independence movement called the Mau, which was non-violent.
+During the 1920s, growing Samoan discontent with the New Zealand administration led to an independence movement called the Mau, which was non-violent.
 However, on 28 December 1929 at least nine Samoans, including the high-ranking chief Tupua Tamasese Lealofi III, were shot dead by New Zealand military police during a peaceful demonstration.